Filename99/SmashMoveset/README.md

 # SmashMoveset

-If you want to read info of other fan Character or create a new Smash Character, then just pull request!
+This repository is created for fan Smash fighters.
+If you want to create a new Smash Character, then just pull request!